You use far fewer files than you think, so stop hoarding them.

 - I know that every file on my machine is something I’m working on: files don’t get lost in the ether and projects get properly finished

-- There’s a real feeling of freedom, like you get from inbox zero: you know that everything is dealt with, everything that needs to be uploaded is uploaded
+- There’s a real feeling of freedom, like you get from inbox zero: you know that everything is dealt with, everything that needs to be uploaded is uploaded, and everything that needs to be sent has been sent.

 - Far far easier to switch machines